According to Research, Could Melatonin Also Improve Eyesight?

 Recent findings from a study conducted by Case Western Reserve University suggest that those who take melatonin supplements are at lower risk of developing age-related macular degeneration (AMD).
 (2)

-What Is AMD and Why Is It Important?
+What Is AMD and Why Is It Important for Sleep?

 AMD is a very common eye disease that develops with age.
 Over 19.8 million Americans suffer from AMD, according to the Centers for Disease Control and Prevention (CDC).